danibcorr/python-project-template/docs/content/content.md

 ## Overview

-The **Python Project Template** offers a standardized, maintainable foundation for Python projects, with integrated tooling for:
+The **Python Project Template** provides a fully structured foundation for Python projects, integrating modern tooling for code quality, static analysis, security auditing, testing, documentation, and development automation.
+It enables consistent, maintainable, and reproducible workflows, streamlining project setup and encouraging adherence to best practices.

-- Code quality enforcement
-- Static analysis and security auditing
-- Automated testing
-- Documentation generation
-- Development automation via Make and GitHub Actions

-This template is intended to streamline development processes, promote consistency across projects, and encourage best practices.
+This template is suitable for libraries, applications, and collaborative projects, ensuring a professional development environment from the start.

 ## Project Structure and Core Components

-### `Makefile`
+### Makefile

-The `Makefile` defines reusable commands to facilitate routine operations such as installation, cleaning, linting, testing, and documentation.
-These tasks can be executed using `make <target>`.
+The Makefile defines reusable targets to automate common tasks, including installation, cleaning, linting, testing, and documentation.
+Commands are executed via `make <target>`.

 #### `make install`

-Installs and upgrades the project’s dependencies using [`uv`](https://github.com/astral-sh/uv), based on the `pyproject.toml` file.
-This includes both development and documentation tools, organized by dependency groups.
+Installs all project dependencies using [`uv`](https://github.com/astral-sh/uv), as defined in `pyproject.toml`.
+Dependencies are organized into groups such as `pipeline` and `documentation`, ensuring modular and selective installation.

 #### `make clean`

-Cleans the workspace by removing generated cache and temporary files, including:
+Removes temporary and cache files to reset the workspace, including:

 - Python bytecode (`.pyc`, `.pyo`)
 - Cache directories: `__pycache__`, `.pytest_cache`, `.mypy_cache`

-This ensures a clean state for test and lint runs.
+This ensures a clean state for linting, testing, and analysis.

 #### `make lint`

-Formats and analyzes code using [Ruff](https://docs.astral.sh/ruff/):

-- Automatically applies code formatting.
-- Performs static lint checks on both source and test directories to ensure adherence to defined coding standards.
+Uses [Ruff](https://docs.astral.sh/ruff/) to automatically format and statically analyze code.
+Linting is applied to source and test directories to enforce consistent coding standards.

 #### `make code_check`

-Performs in-depth code analysis and security checks:
+Performs deeper analysis and security checks, including:

-- **Mypy**: Validates static type annotations.
+- **Mypy**: Validates type annotations and detects type inconsistencies.
-- **Complexipy**: Analyzes code complexity to identify overly complicated logic structures.
+- **Complexipy**: Measures code complexity to highlight potentially complicated logic.
-- **Bandit**: Detects common security issues in Python code.
+- **Bandit**: Identifies common security issues in Python code.

-This step is essential for maintaining robust, secure, and maintainable codebases.
+This step ensures robust, maintainable, and secure code.

 #### `make tests`

-Executes the project's unit tests using [Pytest](https://docs.pytest.org/en/stable/).
-If no tests or test files are detected, the command exits gracefully without failure.
+Runs unit tests with [Pytest](https://docs.pytest.org/en/stable/).
+The command exits gracefully if no tests are detected, making it safe for partial or initial setups.

 #### `make doc`

-Serves the documentation locally using [MkDocs](https://www.mkdocs.org/).
-This allows for live previews of your documentation before deployment.
+Serves the project documentation locally using [MkDocs](https://www.mkdocs.org/), enabling live previews before deployment.

 #### `make pipeline`

-Runs a full quality pipeline comprising:
+Executes a full quality pipeline comprising:

 - Environment cleanup
-- Code linting and formatting
+- Linting and formatting
-- Static analysis and security scans
+- Static analysis and security checks
 - Test execution

-This target is suitable for continuous integration environments and pre-release validations.
+This target is ideal for continuous integration and pre-release validation.

 #### `make all`

-Performs a complete workflow:
+Performs the complete workflow:

 - Installs dependencies
-- Executes the full quality pipeline
+- Runs the full quality pipeline
-- Builds and serves the documentation
+- Builds and serves documentation

-Recommended for initial setup and full-cycle verifications.
+Recommended for initial setup and full-cycle verification.

-## `pyproject.toml`
+## pyproject.toml

-The `pyproject.toml` file defines the project's metadata, dependency groups, and tool configurations in accordance with modern Python standards.
+Defines project metadata, dependency groups, and tool configurations in alignment with modern Python standards.

 ### `[project]`